xavierakers/Zephyr_v2/README.md

 User's Groups Route
 - Returns the 8 digit codes of the groups the user is in
 - Separates the codes by admin status and member status

-## Phase 2

-Basically back to prephase due to Google Firebase
-* Code is not fully complete, but wanted to push the new style of code so frontend client can see how data will be used
-* Lots of code commented out, this will be fixed in the next push

 Implmentation of Google Firebase
 - Utilize Firebase Authenticaion